Danielbaker31/ECE220-Honors-Project/README.md

-This is my program for the SP22 Computer Systems and Programming (ECE220) Honors Program.
+This is my project for the SP22 Computer Systems and Programming (ECE220) Honors Program.